-Initially the disk is water filled, but as people age the disk drys out and becomes brittle, which may lead to cracks in the annulus fibrosis.
+Initially the disc is water filled, but as people age the disc drys out and becomes brittle, which may lead to cracks in the annulus fibrosis.
 This may allow the nucleus to herniate into the spinal canal with the annulus or through a hole in the annulus.

-Initial treatment of bulging disks is rest, non steroidal anti-inflammatories drugs like ibuprofen, physical therapy and steroid injections.
-If pain persists surgery should be considered.
+Initial treatment of bulging discs is rest, non steroidal anti-inflammatories drugs like ibuprofen, physical therapy and steroid injections.
+If back pain persists, surgery at our Hackettstown or Newton spinal clinic should be considered.
 Traditional surgery involved large skin incisions, bone removal and significant post-operative pain.

-Today bulging disks can be removed with spinal endoscope, often called Laser Spine Surgery.
-The surgery is done through a small 1/3 inch skin incision using an endoscope, which is small camera placed inside of the spine to shave off the bulging disk under direct visualization.
+Today bulging discs can be removed with spinal endoscope, often called Laser Spine Surgery, available to patients at our Hackettstown and Newton clinics.
+The surgery is done through a small 1/3 inch skin incision using an endoscope, which is small camera placed inside of the spine to shave off the bulging disc under direct visualization.
 After the surgery is complete, the scope is removed and bandaid is placed over the incision.
 Patients are discharged home the same day with minimal pain and often do not require any post-operative pain medication.